 Adolescence is usually difficult for both teenagers and their parents.
-While teenagers have to deal with mood swings, peer pressure, and wade through their search for identity, parents often have to deal with the proverbial teenage angst and rebellion.
+While teenagers have to deal with mood swings, peer pressure, and wade through their search for identity, parents often have to deal with the proverbial teenage angst and teenage rebellion.

 However, there are many ways these difficulties can be overcome, and one of them is by seeking therapy when needed.
 To understand why teenagers experience difficulties and how parents can help them better, we spoke to Tracy Taris at length.

 Tracy Taris is a Licensed Marriage & Family Therapist.
 She holds a master’s degree in Clinical Psychology with an emphasis in Marriage & Family Therapy from Azusa Pacific University.

 Tracy completed her service as the President for the Santa Clarita Valley California Association of Marriage & Family Therapists Chapter.

 She is also a writer and has contributed to The Signal Newspaper.
 She has held workshops in the City of Santa Clarita through the Seasons Catalog and maintains a private practice as well.

 1. Could you tell us a little bit about your professional background?